it-gro/hugo-theme-w3css-basic/README.md

 ```

 * the google translate widget is currently not shown:
-  * on the home page (Google PageSpeed complains)
+  * on the home page (Google PageSpeed complains, google bot get's confused)
   * on small displays
-* set to false to disable on the other pages
+* set to false to disable on the other pages (you probably want to start with false)

 `layouts/partials/header.nav.html`